 Then there’s the mornay sauce.
 Have you ever made one?
 This was my first, but it’s a pretty basic sauce involving all kinds of deliciousness like heavy cream, milk, butter, and flour.
 Oh, and cheese… specifically emmentaler cheese.

 Try to save it for the Croque Madame instead of sticking a straw in it.
 That would be weird.
 But also kind of awesome.
 I wouldn’t judge you at all.
+FYI the sauce needs to simmer for 30 minutes, so keep that in mind when you wake up starving and craving a Croque Madame.

 Omg. omg. omg.
 This is the true definition of the words “I can’t even.”
 At least, I think?
 I’m going with that.